ppc64le/build-scripts/z/zipkin/README.md

 Prerequisites :

-1. Build zipkin package by running the build script od zipkin
+1. Build zipkin package by running the build script of zipkin
 2. Navigate to "Dockerfiles" directory and run the script pre-requisite.sh
 3. Build Dockerfile of zipkin using build command.